MortyN/libc-intcep/README.md

-# Intercepting programming languages using libc
+# Intercepting libc based programming languages

-This is a proof of concept repo for intercepting and debugging libc interactions between programming language like Java and the elementary libc library.
+This is a proof of concept repo for intercepting and debugging libc interactions between programming languages like Java, CSharp etc. and the elementary libc library.

+## How it works
+This proof of concept utilizes linux's LD_PRELOAD to link shared libraries and most importantly override symbols in existing binary at runtime.
+This essentially means we can with ease add functionality to existing code, if we know what symbols to interact with.
+For example, in the `intercept.c` code written in the root folder, there are symbol overrides for `open()` and `open64` (part of large file extensions), which means whenever the LD_PRELOAD hooked binary (Java, CSharp etc.) executes a file open syscall internally with libc, it will instead run through the custom runtime injected `intercept.so` library instead of `libc.so` code.

 ## Contents of repo
  - vscode devcontainer for local development inside Linux docker container with all needed extensions
- - vscode tasks. and launch.json to build interceptor shared object, and attach gdb debugger to whatever programming language is to debug (java, csharp etc.)
+ - vscode `tasks.json` and `launch.json` to build interceptor shared object, and attach gdb debugger to whatever programming language is to debug (Java, CSharp etc.)
  - various simple programming language tests
  - intercept.c file, the libc hooks are stored here, which are common for all programming languages utilizing libc.

 ## Findings for hooking into golang
-Golang does not utilize libc anymore, and hooking is a bit more difficult. however, hooking into the kernel syscalls directly is possible, here i have made a go binary writing a file named `filenamejava.txt` with the content `hello`:
+Golang does not utilize libc anymore, and hooking is a bit more difficult.
+However, hooking into the kernel syscalls directly is possible, here i have made a go binary writing a file named `filenamejava.txt` with the content `hello`, and traces of both write and openat is present, however only by using ptrace (which strace uses internally):
 ```bash
 $ sudo strace -e trace=write,openat ./writer
 openat(AT_FDCWD, "/sys/kernel/mm/transparent_hugepage/hpage_pmd_size", O_RDONLY) = 3